eddysims/kindred-pet-swapping/README.md

 ---

-## 🤖 About Using AI
+## About Using AI

 - You **may use AI/code assistants** to help you, but _you_ should own and understand all code.
-- Please note in your submission (in this README) if/where you used AI to assist.
+- Please note in your submission if/where you used AI to assist.
-- Do not copy-paste full, unedited AI-generated screens or logic.
+- Do not copy-paste full, unedited AI-generated screens or logic that you can not explain yourelf.

 ---

-## 📄 What to Submit
+## What to Submit

 - Push your code to your assignment repo.
 - **Update this README** with: